The main way to search for astronomy articles, books, and gray literature is to use the Astrophysics Data System.

 The main page has helpful search operator examples that can assist you in building a search.
 The results page also allows for faceting after you have searched — if you are investigating a new topic, you can always search for something broader and refine based on the results you are seeing.

-ADS Bumblebee now has a "classic" version that combines some of the features from ADS Classic with the intuitive design of Integrated Search.
+ADS now has a "classic" version that combines some of the features from the former ADS interface, now with the intuitive benefits of Integrated Search.
 Find it by clicking the "Classic" tab: https://ui.adsabs.harvard.edu/#classic-form

 The ADS maintains three bibliographic databases containing more than 9.6 million records: Astronomy and Astrophysics, Physics, and arXiv e-prints.
 The main body of data in the ADS consists of bibliographic records, which are searchable through highly customizable query forms, and full-text scans of much of the astronomical literature which can be browsed or searched via their full-text search interface.